salesforce-marketingcloud/JB4A-SDK-iOS/appledoc/docs/Push Constants-template.markdown

 Fuel Auth Token Notification Constants
 ---
 These notifications are sent during the access token portion of the flow.
-An access token is required to make a request to any service at ExactTarget, and use the Client ID and Secret provided during app configuration.
+An access token is required to make a request to any service at Salesforce, and use the Client ID and Secret provided during app configuration.

 For more information, please check [code@ExactTarget](http://code.exacttarget.com).